hehenischal/hehenischal/README.md

 * 🌍  I'm based in Pokhara, Nepal
 * ✉️  You can contact me at [nischallc56@gmail.com](mailto:nischallc56@gmail.com)
-* 🧠  I'm learning django
+* 🧠  I'm learning and open to teaching django framework
 *  💬 Ask me about **The Time I contributed to DjangoProject.com**
 * ⚡  The term 'bug' in programming originated from an incident where a moth got trapped in a computer and caused a malfunction.
 Thus, 'debugging' became the term for fixing errors in code. 🐛💻